SENIOR SECURITIES & CORPORATE BONDS. PART II.

 At this point, you have to understand that we are discussing the “corporate” debt bonds and their varieties.
 Meanwhile, there are also the treasury, sovereign, and municipal bonds!
 I will cover them later in another article.
 Just stay with me and subscribe!

 Corporate Bonds Types

-First of all, you should know that the corporate bonds are separating not only by the type but also by the creditworthiness and the term (short-term, intermediate, and long-term).
-Private independent rating services such as Standard & Poor's, Moody's Investors Service and Fitch Ratings provide these evaluations of a bond issuer's financial strength and its ability to pay a bond's principal and interest upon maturity.
+First of all, you should know that corporate bonds are separated not only by type but also by creditworthiness and the term (short-term, intermediate, and long-term).
+Private independent rating services such as Standard & Poor's, Moody's Investors Service, and Fitch Ratings provide these evaluations of a bond issuer's financial strength and its ability to pay a bond's principal and interest upon maturity.

-The level of creditworthiness in defined by the letters in the following order:
+The level of creditworthiness is defined by the letters in the following order:

 Investment Grade Bonds: from AAA down to BBB- or Aaa to Baa3 for Moody’s rating scale.

 Aaa/AAA, Aa1/AA+, Aa2/AA, Aa3/AA-, A1/A+, A2/A, A3/A-, Baa1/BBB+, Baa2/BBB and Baa3/BBB-

 Investment-grade bonds will usually experience bond yields increase as ratings decrease.
 The risk is rewarded with a higher yield.
 Most of the most common "AAA" bond securities are in U.S. Treasury Bonds that are the most secure.

 Non-investment grade bonds or “junk bonds: from BB+ down to D or Baa1 to C for Moody’s and could be even “not rated.”
 Junk Bonds have higher risk and higher yields.